 Dominant.
 Revered.
 RESPECTED.
 When you talk about Loleatta Holloway, these are some of the adjectives used when people discuss her legacy.
 Never duplicated but often imitated and ad nauseum.
-Considered the Queen of Salsoul in the mid 70s and early 80s, Loleatta has had more DJs sample her music than any other artists in modern history.
+Considered the Queen of Salsoul in the mid-70s and early 80s, Loleatta has had more DJs sample her music than any other artist in modern history.

 By themselves, Love Sensation and Dreaming are classic songs permanently etched into the annals of disco history.
 Picked apart, these songs have provided some of the most memorable recreations of entirely new dance floor mayhem from the 90s through today.
 Love Sensation has gone on to be the most sampled song in the last 30 years, further proving it’s singular importance to the genre which propelled it to the top of the charts.